browserengineering/book/book/scheduling-and-threading.md

 can't be all that high.

 ::: {.further}
-It's possible to optimize those surfaces further, but the best way to do that is to put them on the GPU (and modern browsers do it!), so that the draws can happen in parallel in GPU hardware.
+The best way to optimize `draw` is to perform raster and draw on the GPU (and modern browsers do this), so that the draws can happen in parallel in GPU hardware.
+Skia also supports this, so you could try it.
 But for real web pages, raster and draw sometimes really do take a lot of time on complex pages, even with the GPU.
-So rendering pipeline parallelism is a win regardless.
+So rendering pipeline parallelism is a performance win regardless.
 :::

 Slow scripts